 Please email your CV and interest to firstname.lastname@example.org.

-Lilongwe Wildlife Centre is looking for a Rescue & Rehabilitation Management Assistant.
-This is a training position under the supervision and guidance of the Rescue and Rehabilitation Manager (RRM).
-The Rescue and Rehabilitation Management Assistant (RRMA) assists and supports the RRM in all aspects of the daily management of the rescue and rehabilitation process of the LWC animals.
-To do so the RRMA must be independent and self motivated and have the ability and confidence to develop him/ herself to deliver exceptional animal welfare standards and ensure that LWC’s animals are afforded the highest possible levels of care and rehabilitation at all times.
+Lilongwe Wildlife Centre is looking for a Rehabilitation Management Assistant (RMA).
+This is a mid-level managers’ position reporting to the Centre’s Rehabilitation Manager (RM).
+The RMA provides direction and guidance to a team of animal caretakers and supports where necessary the RM in all aspects of the daily management of the rehabilitation process of the Wildlife Centre animals.
+To do so the RMA must be independent and self-motivated and have the ability and confidence to develop themselves to deliver exceptional animal welfare standards and ensure that LWC’s animals are afforded the highest possible levels of care and rehabilitation at all times.

-Please note that only candidates with the Malawian nationality will be considered for this position (no International applicants).
+Please note that only candidates of Malawian nationality will be considered for this position (no International applicants).

 PRIMATE RELEASE RESEARCH ASSISTANT, WILDLIFE CENTRE